dedeLandi/vdsale/README.md

 ### Tests

-The project have two type of tests configured:
+The current project coverage is around 98% of classes and 81% of lines, it have two type of tests configured:

 1. UnitTests - run with the command `gradlew.bat test`
 2. ApplicationTests - - run with the command `gradlew.bat testApplication`